Published on: 2025-11-11

 | Black Friday (early close) | November 28, 2025 | Market open 9:30 AM – 1:00 PM ET |

-The tradition provides market participants a chance to start the holiday weekend early, balancing the demands of trading with personal and family time.
+This early close allows traders and investors to start the holiday weekend while balancing professional responsibilities with personal and family time.

 Once the primary session ends at 1:00 p.m.
 ET: